DW01/traktor-docs/engine/animation.md

 entity->setComponent(skeleton);
 ```

-The **pose controller** determines what pose the skeleton is in at any given moment—whether that's playing a single animation, blending between multiple animations based on a state graph, or solving IK constraints.
+The **pose controller** determines what pose the skeleton is in at any given moment.
+Whether that's playing a single animation, blending between multiple animations based on a state graph, or solving IK constraints.

 ## Controlling Animation

 ### Simple Animation Playback

-For straightforward cases—a spinning prop, a looping idle animation—the **SimpleAnimationController** does exactly what it says.
+For straightforward cases.
+A spinning prop, a looping idle animation.
+The **SimpleAnimationController** does exactly what it says.
 Give it an animation, tell it whether to loop, and it plays:

 ```cpp
 Ref<SimpleAnimationController> controller = new SimpleAnimationController();